sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 f(x,y) = -\log(y^2-x^Tx)
 $$

-is self-concordant - can be proved using <a href="#proposition:self-concordance for logarithms"></a>
+is self-concordant - can be proved using <a href="#proposition:self-concordance---for---logarithms"></a>

 </li>
 <li>